 Living with Hearing Loss

-Hearing impairment happens when one or more parts of the ear aren’t working effectively.
+Hearing loss happens when one or more parts of the ear aren’t working effectively.
 The ear is the first part of the hearing system.
 The outside part of the ear catches sound waves and directs them down the ear canal.
 The waves then cause the eardrum to vibrate.

-There are two main types of deafness:
+There are two main types of hearing loss: